lapistano/wsunit/ReadMe.md

 Optional
 --------
 - [proxy-object](http://github.com/lapistano/proxy-object) in case you want to run the test suite.
-It has to be put in `the Tests/libs` directory.
+It has to be put in the `vendor` directory, located in the project root.
 You either my clone it from github or use composer to fetch it.